Part 2 in the Series: Importance of Building High Quality Reviews on GBP

 We’ve learned the importance of having lots of high quality reviews on your business profile.
 More and more, business owners need to build a high volume of positive reviews to help them rank online and stand out among their competitors.
 Reviews can make or break a business.

-The challenge is getting your customers to positive reviews on your site.
+The challenge is getting your customers to leave positive reviews on your site.

 Unhappy customers are ten times more likely to leave negative reviews about a business than highly satisfied customers are to leave positive reviews.
 How can businesses motivate happy customers to leave positive reviews for them?